 Inventory levels shift up and down seasonally, so this graph (now) looks at changes in average inventory over a 12 month period.
-We are seeing different trends in inventory levels by price range with the most notable change being the 48% decline in inventory levels under \$200K.
-The only price range where we are seeing increases number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take one month (!!) to burn through the under \$200K inventory.
+We are seeing different trends in inventory levels by price range with the most notable change being the 49% decline in inventory levels under \$200K.
+We are seeing a decrease in average inventory of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take approximately seven months to sell all of the homes currently for sale over \$400K if the same of these "less than an acre" lots have also been rather stable between 2008 and 2018 -- fluctuating no further than between \$53K and \$60K -- but then increased to \$73K in 2019.
+The graph above illustrates that while it would take approximately six months to sell all of the homes currently for sale over \$400K if the same number of these "less than an acre" lots have also been rather stable between 2008 and 2018 -- fluctuating no further than between \$53K and \$60K -- but then increased to \$73K in 2019.
 This rise to \$73K seems dramatic until you look further back to the meteoric rise and then fall to/from \$100K back in 2006.